-In less than a year after launching with Yext, Denny’s local Pages experienced a 35% increase in search traffic.
-Among the most striking results is that Denny’s Listings on Google powered a monthly average of 850,000 driving directions requests and 290,000 average monthly phone calls over the course of six months.
+Among the most striking results are that Denny’s Listings on Google powered a monthly average of 870,000 driving directions requests and 290,000 average monthly phone calls over 10 months.

 The partnership with Yext continues to evolve as Denny’s explores how it can leverage the Yext Knowledge Engine — and the dedicated Yext account team — to deploy and measure new marketing strategies for significant impact on the customer-brand relationships.
 Yext’s team is currently working on an API integration to simplify the process of adding and subtracting store location information from within Denny’s own system and it has begun working with Denny’s agency to ensure the agency integrates promotional messaging into its own listings.

 Denny’s encourages customer feedback with Yext Reviews